About the Legal Service

 The Commission’s legal representative

-The Legal Service alone is empowered to represent the Commission in the Court of Justice, the General Court, the Civil Service Tribunal and the EFTA Court, before GATT and WTO panels (more), and in any other court such as a national court.
+The Legal Service alone is empowered to represent the Commission in the Courts of the Court of Justice of the European Union and the EFTA Court, before the WTO (more) and other arbitration tribunals, as well as in any other court such as a national court.
 This represents more than 1000 cases every year.

 The Rules of Procedure of the Court of Justice require the Commission’s agents to present their written and oral statements in the language of the case.
 To meet this requirement, the Legal Service has lawyers from all the Member States.
 In this way it pools knowledge of all the Community legal systems and all the official languages.